-Thanks to my unique career, I could notice the shady side of the industry.
+Thus, my unique career had led me to realize the shady side of the industry.

 So I started to contact them.

-I called every publisher that specialized in the residential design field.
-But at the opening, every publisher asked me the exact same question.
+I reached out by phone to every publisher that specialized in the residential design field.
+However, as soon as I spoke with them, the person in charge always asked me the exact same question.

 Which university do you belong to?